link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 }
 ```

+{{< callout type="info">}}
+This mapping is generally established with a special file located at `/proc/self/uid_map`.
+{{< /callout >}}

-To posses a private user systm,
+To possess a private user system,
-a container creates its own user namespace,
+a container creates its own user namespace.
-where a user is effectively represented by a real user on the host.
+Within this namespace, a user is effectively represented by a real, often non-privileged, user on the host.

 ```d2
 OS {